The wall most no-code automation teams hit eventually

 Not all documents create equal problems for no-code setups.
 The worst offenders share a common characteristic: they are variable in format, often arrive as scans or photos rather than clean digital PDFs, and contain fields that require cross-document validation to verify.

 Bank statements and passbooks.
 Financial institutions format these differently.
 The same bank may produce a different layout depending on account type or vintage.
 Passbooks from some markets arrive as photographed pages, not digital files.
-No-code tools have no way to handle this layout variation without custom code for each format variant.
-A bank statement analysis platform designed for this problem handles layout variation through trained extraction models, not brittle field mappings.
+No-code tools have no way to handle this layout variation without custom code for each format variant, and even when they capture the numbers they cannot turn them into a cash-flow read.
+A bank statement analysis platform designed for this problem handles layout variation through trained extraction models, then analyses the transactions into average daily balance and debt-service coverage, not just a table of rows.

 Identity documents from varied markets.
 Passports, national IDs, driving licenses, and residency permits all vary by country of origin.
 A team processing applications from multiple geographies will encounter dozens of document layouts.
 Each new geography requires engineering effort to add to a custom extraction setup.
-A purpose-built intelligent document processing platform handles this through pre-trained models, not custom code.
+Beyond layout, identity verification is an evidence problem: the printed details on the ID have to be checked against the photo evidence, the ID against a selfie, the document text against the image it sits on.
+A purpose-built intelligent document processing platform handles this through pre-trained models and cross-checks document text against image evidence, not custom code.

 Scanned and low-quality documents.
 Real-world submissions frequently include documents photographed on phones, faxed copies, and multi-generation photocopies.
-These require image preprocessing — deskewing, denoising, contrast enhancement — before extraction can be attempted.
-General no-code tools do not include this preprocessing layer.
-The result is that extraction accuracy on the real document mix is significantly lower than accuracy on the clean samples used in vendor demos.
+These require image preprocessing, deskewing, denoising, contrast enhancement, before extraction can be attempted.
+General no-code tools do not include this preprocessing layer, and many purpose-built US IDPs (Ocrolus, Rossum, Hyperscience) were tuned on pristine US documents and degrade on the same messy mix.
+The result is that extraction accuracy on the real document mix is significantly lower than accuracy on the clean samples used in vendor demos, unless the platform was built for bad-quality input from the start.
+Floowed's document intelligence was: it reads and analyses the paperwork those IDPs choke on, including handwritten, photographed, scanned, and skewed real-world loan documents.

-What the wall actually looks like in practice
+What the no-code document wall actually looks like in practice

 The no-code document wall is not a single incident.
 It accumulates over time.